-Schemes operating in Australia are omitted as they report non-medical compensation schemes †Drawing on two no-fault birth injury schemes available in Florida and Virginia †† Nordic countries include Sweden, Denmark, Norway, Finland and Iceland NFCSs specifically for neurological birth injury are in place in two US states: Florida and Virginia; other countries operate NFCSs for a range of medical treatments.
-The US-based birth injury schemes insist that, to be eligible, the birth injury has to be the result of the birth process and they exclude injuries caused by genetic or congenital abnormality.
-France has implemented two systems: a no-fault standard for serious and unforeseen medical injuries; and a fault standard.
+No-fault schemes operating in Australia are omitted as they report non-medical compensation schemes. † Scandinavian countries include Sweden, Denmark, Norway, Finland and Iceland.
+NFCSs specifically for neurological birth injury are in place in two U.S. states: Florida and Virginia††; other countries operate NFCSs for a range of medical treatments.
+The U.S.-based birth injury schemes insist that, to be eligible, the birth injury has to be the result of the birth process, and they exclude injuries caused by genetic or congenital abnormality.
+France has implemented two systems: a no-fault standard for serious and unforeseen medical injuries; and a fault standard for the remainder of injuries.
 This is the only country where access to the courts remains fully available.
-The Nordic countries operate an ‘avoidability’ standard, compensating patients who have experienced injuries that could have been avoided under optimum conditions, for example, where the injury would not have occurred under the care of the best health practitioner/system.
-Here it is referred to as the ‘experienced specialist’ rule.
-Access to court is available for claimants who wish to appeal against a decision, but is not available at the initial point of claiming.
-New Zealand has put in place the broadest eligibility criteria, with a no-fault standard applicable to any unexpected treatment injury The only scheme to operate without a financial cap is in France and all but the New Zealand schemes aim to cover both economic and non-economic costs.
-Summary of context, mechanisms and outcome configurations As stated, our review aimed to develop preliminary theoretical frameworks of the mechanisms influencing engagement in NFCSs.
-Using a realist approach, we sought to understand the connections through which different components of such schemes, operating under certain social and political systems, are thought to influence patient and clinician outcomes.
-This section presents a summary of our context, mechanism and outcomes (CMO) configurations based on our analysis of the papers.
-The CMOs are organised according to four main outcome categories identified in the literature and prioritised as of interest to policy leads consulted during this review: 1) access to justice; 2) clinical practice; 3) patient safety; and 4) patient health.
+The Scandinavian countries operate according to an ‘avoidability’ standard, compensating patients who have experienced injuries that could have been avoided under optimum conditions, for example, where the injury would not have occurred under the care of the best health practitioner/system.
+In these countries, it is referred to as the ‘experienced specialist’ rule.
+Access to the courts is available for claimants who wish to appeal against a decision, but is not available at the initial point of making a claim.
+New Zealand has put in place the broadest eligibility criteria, with a no-fault standard applicable to any unexpected treatment injury.
+The only scheme to operate without a financial cap is in France and all but the New Zealand schemes aim to cover both economic and non-economic costs.
+As stated, this review aims to develop preliminary theoretical frameworks of the mechanisms influencing engagement in NFCSs.
+Using a realistic approach, we sought to understand the connections through which different components of such schemes, operating under certain social and political systems, are thought to influence patient and clinician outcomes.
+This section presents a summary of our context, mechanism and outcomes (CMO) configurations based on our analysis of the material in the field.
+The CMOs are organised according to four main outcome categories identified in the literature and prioritised as of interest to policy leaders consulted during this review: 1) access to justice; 2) clinical practice; 3) patient safety; and 4) patient health.

 Legal and social goals

-The legal and social goals of the no-fault compensation scheme are to enhance the public good and reinforce the social contract underpinning NZ society by providing for a fair and sustainable scheme for managing personal injury that has, as its overriding goals, minimizing both the overall incidence of injury in the community and the impact of injury on the community.
-The key goals of the scheme are injury prevention, complete and timely rehabilitation, fair compensation and a Code of ACC claimants’ rights.
+The legal and social goals of the no-fault compensation scheme in New Zealand are to enhance the public good and reinforce the social contract underpinning New Zealand’s society by providing for a fair and sustainable scheme for managing personal injury that has, as its overriding goals, minimizing both the overall incidence of injury in the community and the impact of injury on the community.
+The key goals of the scheme are injury prevention, complete and timely rehabilitation, fair compensation, and a Code of ACC claimants’ rights.
 As part of realizing these goals, the scheme operates on the basis that individuals forgo the right to sue for personal injury in the courts, with the exception that the right to sue for exemplary/punitive damages remains.
 2.5 Public trust and client satisfaction in the scheme is high.
-Public trust and confidence in the scheme currently stands at 65% and client satisfaction at 74% .
+Public trust and confidence in the scheme currently stand at 65% and client satisfaction at 74% .

 (ACC Annual Report 2020